Friday, April 29, 2016

 3. McLean Island.
 McLean Island is a considered one of the best spots in Missouri for duck hunting.
 It is located 11 miles north of Caruthersville, just north of where Interstate 155 crosses the Mississippi River.
 The island consists of 1200 acres of wooded land, complete with roads and running water from a cased well.
 Visit mcleanisland.com for more information.

-5. A premier spot for mountain bikers, Bangert Island is a 160-acre park located between the Katy Trail and the Missouri River, just south of downtown St. Charles.
+4. Tebo Islands State Wildlife Management Area is a 211-acre park located in Benton County, and is part of the Harry S. Truman Reservoir Management Lands.
+It is only accessed by boat.
+To get to the access ramp you take Route PP north from Highway 7 to the Windsor Crossing boat ramp.
+You can reach the island by traveling southeast two miles down the lake from the ramp.5.
+A premier spot for mountain bikers, Bangert Island is a 160-acre park located between the Katy Trail and the Missouri River, just south of downtown St. Charles.
 It features a total of 4.2 miles of single track biking trails with varying levels of difficulty.
 Access by bridge can be limited due to seasonal flooding.
 To get to the island you take the 5th Street exit in St. Charles, and head south.
 Bear left onto the South River Road, then left again onto Old South River Road, where parking is available on both sides of the road.

 6. Tower Rock is a geologic and historic landmark on the mighty Mississippi River near Wittenburg.
 The eons old limestone remnants were revealed after the river eroded away softer rocks over time.
 The rock stands about 60 feet above average river levels.
 Historical accounts of the island go back as far as the late 1600s, including being mapped by Louis and Clark around 1803.
 It is located just west of Wittenburg off of Highway A. To see the island, travel south on County Road 460 south for about 1.5 miles.
 You will reach a parking lot with views of Tower Rock, or you can continue down 460 over the railroad tracks.
 Here there is a pull off on the north side of the road that features a trailhead for a short hiking trail up the hill to an official overlook.